youqian/elasticsearch-image/README.md

 In order to install the plugin, simply run: `bin\plugin install kiwionly/elasticsearch-image`.

-Or run using gradle, plugin task `gradle plugin`
+You can create the plugin via gradle via plugin task `gradle plugin`, then unzip to `%elasticsearch%/plugins` folder.

 |     Image Plugin          |  elasticsearch    | Release date |